zammad/zammad-admin-documentation/channels/whatsapp/preparation.rst

 and add a system user.
 This is required to get a permanent API token.

 After creating a system user, you should see a screen similar to the one below.
-Here you can assign assets and (re-)generate a token.
+Here you can assign assets and (re-)generate an access token.

 .. figure:: /images/channels/whatsapp/created-system-user.png
     :alt: System user overview